 Who We Are

-Led by Knox County Mayor Glenn Jacobs, READ CITY USA is a collaborative initiative of Knox County Government, Knox County Public Library, Knox County Schools, The Great Schools Partnership, and other community organizations to help all children, regardless of their socio-economic background, learn to read early and well, thereby reaching their full potential in school and in life.
+Led by Knox County Mayor Glenn Jacobs, Read City USA is a collaborative program of the Knox County Public Library, Knox County Schools, Knoxville Education Foundation and many community organizations to illustrate our community’s commitment to literacy as a core value.
+When children are exposed to books and reading with an emphasis on learning to read early and well, they are more likely to reach their full potential in school and in life.

 Engage and empower our community of parents, educators, caregivers and institutions to ensure that all children develop a love of reading and learning.